DavidLejeune/lorawan-gps-mapper/readme.txt

     HISTORY AND STATISTICS
     ----------------------
-    Logged in user should be able to retrieve their own data.
+    Logged in users should be able to retrieve their own data.
     This data should be represented both graphically (map) and also in raw data.
     Various quantifications should be implemented on this data (averages, maximum, ...,filtering by time slots)

     LIVE UPDATES
     ------------
-    New data publish to the database should display on the open webpage.
+    New data published to the database should display on an opened webpage.
-    This can be realized using a websocket.
-Polling or AJAX request should not be used as these are not the most efficient solutions.
+    This can be realized by using a websocket.
+Polling or AJAX requests should not be used as these are not the most efficient solutions.
     Rails 5 supports websocket via ActionCable
     (http://edgeguides.rubyonrails.org/action_cable_overview.html).